nanogaki/Atiyah-commutative-algebra-notes/README.md

 *Introduction to Commutative Algebra* by Atiyah and Macdonald is the first book for which I completed all the exercises.
 I only recorded the key concepts rather than writing out every detail, because a complete proof would take too much time during review.

-The summaries below highlight the concepts that were new or particularly important to me.
-Some of them may be incorrect.
-If you notice any mistakes, I would appreciate corrections, suggestions, or alternative viewpoints.
+The summaries below highlight the concepts that were new, or particularly important but overshadowed by other topics.
+Since this project was built only by myself, some interpretations and proofs may be incorrect.

 ---